 Jessie Aspiras from Manila, Philippines is a 22 yrs old photographer graduated from the University of Santo Tomas - Fine Arts.
 Aspiras is currently working as a Graphic Designer in Dual Action Blender, an advertising agency.

-Q. Can you explain what triggered your interest in photography?
+Q. Can you explain your interest in visual arts?

-Q. Are there any particular artists you admire and why?
+Q. Who are the artists you admire and why?